patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/accordion/accordion.md

 ## Variations

 * **Single expand behavior**:
 Use when you are trying to bring focus to a single row at a time, by default the first row is always open.
 This is ideal for content that is mutually exclusive and doesn’t all need to be shown at once.
-Single expand accordians are particularly useful when working with forms, navigation and subnavigation.
+Single expand accordions are particularly useful when working with forms, navigation and subnavigation.

   <img src="./img/single_expand_b.png" alt="Accordion single expand behavior"/>